DanielLitvak97/WorldOfGames/README.md

 2. Dockerfile_app - this file creates an image of "python" and runs a script named "MainScores.py".
 As described above, this script create a web application using flask, and also queries the DB for the current score to display (using HTML) in the web.

+In order to build, start and run Dockerfiles, I created a docker-compose - "docker-compose.yml".
+It builds the Dockerfiles, names the new images, gives a password to the container of DB and exposes both the new containers.

+----Jenkins----
+The "Jenkinsfile" has a Declarative Pipeline script, that does the following:

+1. Cloning the "WorldOfGames" repository into a host.
+2. Builds the "docker-compose.yml".
+3. Runs the "docker-compose.yml".